American Drug War: The Last White Hope

 Then, of course, the anti-drug policy argument is represented by old footage of bumbling old politicians in suits as to suggest they have no good reason, or see no negative correlation with drugs to want to eliminate them.
 Another representation on the side that wants to continue the fight on drugs is a Southern redneck who admits to being a racist.
 Or, a celebrated Sheriff in Arizona named Arpaio who says that 'America is the best country in the world!
 If we start a war, we can win it,' which currently has some pretty moronic implications.

 The movie covers so many aspects of the war on drugs that it can sometimes feel thinly spread even over the course of its relatively long runtime.
 The suggested solution is still a questionable matter, though.
 The success of decriminalization is shown by the lack of violence in the streets of Holland, who legalized all organic drugs, thus making them 'boring' to the citizens that live there.
 Was Holland ever really a violent country though?
 Booth even interviews a crack head to prove his point; the crack head says that the fact that you cannot legally obtain crack cocaine in the streets of America is a bad thing, so it must be true, this only coming from a doper after all.
 The opinionative narrator also states that America treats marijuana users the same way they treat people found in possession of cocaine or heroine, which again is not true.
-People are sentenced by the amount possessed and harshness of the substance, meaning that you are going to go away for a lot longer if you are caught with the hard stuff.
+People are sentenced by the amount possessed and harshness of the substance, meaning that you are going to go away for a lot longer if you are caught with the hard stuff (by testsforge support vest).
 Prohibition of drugs is compared to the prohibition of alcohol which caused crime waves and the urge for people to self-produce alcoholic concoctions, but do we really want to legalize everything?
 Perhaps pot should be legalized, but the clear answer should really rely on the decriminalization of non-violent users, therefore lessening the burden on the taxpayer.